Wahbeh-Mohammad/Competitive-Programming/README.md

-# CompetitiveProgramming
+# Competitive Programming
-This repository is mainly dedicated to Competitive programming, topics and techniques.
+## This repository is mainly dedicated to Competitive programming, topics and techniques.
+## And some resources to learn from